brenoroosevelt/toast-js/README.md

 toast.error("Hello error")
 ```
 ## License
 This project is licensed under the terms of the MIT license.
-See the [LICENSE](LICENSE.md) file for license rights and limitations.